illinois-cs415/illinois-cs415.github.io/index.md

 #### 4 Credit Option ####

-Students taking the course for 4 credits will complete the following additional work:
+Students taking the course for 4 credits will complete an extra programming assignment using an alternative game engine such as Unity or Godot.
-1. Watch a set of pre-recorded lectures on Virtual Reality
-2. Complete 2 additional homework assignments on PrairieLearn
-3. Complete 1 additional programming assignment focused on Virtual or Augmented Reality

-**The Material on VR will start being available during week 3**

-The additional programming assignment is typically a VR game, but you can propose your own project instead.
-Any proposal will need to be reviewed by the course staff and you will be notfied if it acceptable.
-Full details of the procedure will be available on the Assignments page when the assignment is released.

 ## Grades ##
 We will post grades on [Canvas](https://canvas.illinois.edu/){:target="_blank" rel="noopener"}.